Mys Tyler, the social-shopping app supporting women of all shapes and sizes

 Contributors were our power users, logging in on average eight times more often and actively engaging in the fashion space across various platforms.

-Daily Inspo feature
+Feature: Daily Inspo

-Improved discover
+Feature 2: Improved discover

-Data showed users were more likely to return to the app if they followed 6 or more contributors.
+Data showed us that users were more likely to return to the app if they followed 6 or more contributors.
 However, many users expressed that they struggled to find women who looked like them and had enviable style.

 120,000+ outfits had been posted and tagged but the content wasn’t searchable.
 Users told us they’d like to find outfits for a specific occasion.